shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

 import threading
 ```

-(Using the threading module usually includes a large amount codes, such as worker definition, thread creation, and main thread implementation.
+(Using the threading module usually implies a lot of codes, including worker definition, thread creation, and main thread implementation.
 So due to restricted space, sample codes in this section are mostly provided as pseudocodes.
 But don't worry, these codes are fully commented and clear enough to get the idea.
 For more curious readers, I also uploaded some [realistic samples](https://github.com/shawn233/shawn233.github.io/tree/master/_posts/related-codes/threading-samples) that you can play with.)

 [*threading.Thread*](https://docs.python.org/3/library/threading.html#threading.Thread) objects are created to actually work as threads.
 There are mainly two ways to designate the routine that the thread executes.